Justin Turner Preview, Player Props: Red Sox vs. Nationals

 Justin Turner At The Plate

-- Among the qualifying hitters, he ranks 17th in batting average, while his on-base percentage ranks 38th and he is 32nd in slugging.
+- Among qualified hitters in baseball, he ranks 17th in batting average, 33rd in on-base percentage, and 31st in slugging.

-- Turner has had an RBI in 48 games this year (44.4%), including 18 multi-RBI outings (16.7%).
-He has also driven home three or more of his team's runs in four contests.
+- Turner has had at least one RBI in 44.0% of his games this season (48 of 109), with two or more RBI 18 times (16.5%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.